 If you’re a librarian, teacher's aid, principal, janitor, or other public school staff member, you could have your student loan debt completely forgiven after 10 years of repayment, thanks to the Public Service Loan Forgiveness Program.

 The Public Service Loan Forgiveness Program (PSLF) is a student loan forgiveness program only available to those who work in public service full-time.
 You also must have federal direct student loans, be on an Income-Driven Repayment Plan, and have made 120 repayments toward your debt to qualify for PSLF.

 To qualify for the PSLF Program, you must work in public service full-time.
 This means you work at least 30 hours per week for a qualifying employer, such as a public school.

 You qualify for PSLF if you have federal direct loans such as:

 An Income-Driven Repayment (IDR) Plan is a repayment plan for federal student loan borrowers to pay back their debt in amounts that are proportionate to their income, family size, and federal student loan type.
 These plans include:

 Not sure which repayment plan you have or need to enroll in one?
 Use our Discover Tool to check and/or enroll in the repayment plan that is right for you.
 Two minutes of your time could save you $298 per month!
 You must be on an IDR Plan to qualify for student loan forgiveness.

 Lastly, you will need to have already made 120 payments toward your student loan debt.
 Payments must have been made after October 1st, 2007, for the full amount due, on time or no later than 15 days after the due date, and during full-time employment with an eligible employer.

-Take our Public Service Loan Forgiveness Quiz below to find out.
+Create a Chipper account and securely link your loans to see if you meet the requirements.
 If you don’t qualify yet, we will let you know why you don’t and get you on track so that you do!